Culture of England: Cinema

-England (and the UK as a whole) has had a considerable influence on the history of the cinema, producing some of the greatest actors, directors and motion pictures of all time, including Alfred Hitchcock, Charlie Chaplin, David Lean, Laurence Olivier, Vivien Leigh, John Gielgud, Peter Sellers, Julie Andrews, Michael Caine, Gary Oldman, Helen Mirren, Kate Winslet and Daniel Day-Lewis.
+England has had a considerable influence on the history of the cinema, producing some of the greatest actors, directors and motion pictures of all time, including Alfred Hitchcock, Charlie Chaplin, David Lean, Laurence Olivier, Vivien Leigh, John Gielgud, Peter Sellers, Julie Andrews, Michael Caine, Gary Oldman, Helen Mirren, Kate Winslet and Daniel Day-Lewis.
 Hitchcock and Lean are among the most critically acclaimed directors of all time.
 Hitchcock's first thriller, The Lodger: A Story of the London Fog (1926), helped shape the thriller genre in film, while his 1929 film, Blackmail, is often regarded as the first British sound feature film.

 Major film studios in England include Pinewood, Elstree and Shepperton.
 Some of the most commercially successful films of all time have been produced in England, including two of the highest-grossing film franchises (Harry Potter and James Bond).
 Ealing Studios in London has a claim to being the oldest continuously working film studio in the world.
 Famous for recording many motion picture film scores, the London Symphony Orchestra first performed film music in 1935.

 The BFI Top 100 British films includes Monty Python's Life of Brian (1979), a film regularly voted the funniest of all time by the UK public.
 English producers are also active in international co-productions and English actors, directors and crew feature regularly in Hollywood films.
 Ridley Scott was among a group of English filmmakers, including Tony Scott, Alan Parker, Hugh Hudson and Adrian Lyne, who emerged from making 1970s UK television commercials.
 The UK film council ranked David Yates, Christopher Nolan, Mike Newell, Ridley Scott and Paul Greengrass the five most commercially successful English directors since 2001.
 Other contemporary directors from England include Sam Mendes, Guy Ritchie and Steve McQueen.
 Current actors include Tom Hardy, Daniel Craig, Benedict Cumberbatch and Emma Watson.
 Acclaimed for his motion capture work, Andy Serkis opened The Imaginarium Studios in London in 2011.
 The visual effects company Framestore in London has produced some of the most critically acclaimed special effects in modern film.
 Many successful Hollywood films have been based on English people, stories or events.
 The 'English Cycle' of Disney animated films include Alice in Wonderland, The Jungle Book, Robin Hood and Winnie the Pooh.